Tag: social networking

 It really set me thinking.
 Hard.

-In an increasingly crowded, economically uncertain, and enviromentally damaged world, people are becoming increasingly wary about the financial and personal burden of buying and owning stuff.
-Aided by social media, wireless networks and data crunched from every available source, people are moving towards sharing goods and services at the point of need.
+In an increasingly crowded, economically uncertain, and environmentally damaged world, people are becoming increasingly wary about the financial and personal burden of buying and owning stuff.

 How does one leverage on the power of social communities?
 What does it mean to build a “Social Nation”?